Agriculture in Bolivia: Livestock

 Livestock production was active and well diversified.
 Beef cattle numbered an estimated 6 million in 1988 and dominated all livestock production, being the most popular meat in Bolivia.
-Unlike the rest of the agricultural sector, beef output grew over 4 percent a year during the 1980s.
-Over 70 percent of all cattle were raised in the eastern plains; Beni was responsible for over 40 percent of the national herd.
-Twenty percent of all cattle were found in the valleys and about 10 percent in the highlands, where they had served as beasts of burden since the Spanish introduced cattle in colonial times.
+Unlike the rest of the agricultural sector, beef output grew over 4% a year during the 1980s.
+Over 70% of all cattle were raised in the eastern plains; Beni was responsible for over 40% of the national herd.
+20% of all cattle were found in the valleys and about 10% in the highlands, where they had served as beasts of burden since the Spanish introduced cattle in colonial times.
 In 1988 Bolivia slaughtered 200,000 tons of cattle and exported 48,000 live cattle to Brazil, as well as processed beef to Chile and Peru.
 The country's medium and large cattle ranchers were organized into two large producer associations one in Beni and one in Santa Cruz that marketed beef and attempted to set domestic prices.
 Bolivia had the potential to double its beef output in a relatively short period of time.